FatemeNateghi/fatemenateghi.github.io/_pages/research.md

 ---
 ---

-You can also find my full list of articles on
+You can also find my full list of papers on
 <a href="https://scholar.google.com/citations?user=qg4JyOkAAAAJ&hl=en" target="_blank">Google Scholar</a>.

 ---